jewelsofthought/neshama/site/posts/qkab/point.md

 For in reality, there is no such thing as a line.
 Always it must consist of a set of points that have a certain connection, a path that they follow.
 If these points are sufficiently close together, they constitute a line.
 Could one not say the same thing about a circle.
 Not at all.
 That is because a circle defines an inner space, and the border is there, not as a line, but as a demarcation of its extent – which being space, this skin is to all intents and purposes continuous.

-To get somewhat technical, one could thing of a point as a 1d element.
+One could think of a point as a one dimensional element.
 Thus it has no mass, no representation, it is only a position, a place in space.
 If there is movement, then one traces this position with a line.
 That line then defines a space, that becomes the circle.
 The circle could be thought of as a larger point then.
 A point that has “spacial presence” (spence?) or “spacial mass” (spass?)